opzkit/terraform-aws-k8s-addons-grafana-agent-operator/README.md

 ### v0.26.1
 The update to version 0.26.2 changes the label selector of the grafana-agent-operator deployment which cannot be handled automatically.
-Pleaase remove the deployment manually before applying the new version.
+Please remove the deployment manually before applying the new version.